IBM/IPFSfB/DISCLAIMER.md

 # Disclaimer

 DISCLAIMER: The idea of this project, IPFSfB, initially is from a storage feature for storing unstructured data for Hyperledger Fabric in a supply chain solution from IBM CVI Blockchain Innovation Team.
+However, the version, usage, design, and architecture of IPFSfB and original storage feature are completely different, and which cannot guarantee that the original can functioning as well.